rafaeloliveira00/Steganography/README.md

 python -m pip install numpy matplotlib scipy more-itertools
 ```

+# Audio

 To work on audio files rather than wav, it is necessary to have FFMPEG installed on the system.

-#Audio
-**How to execute**
+The input file may be any audio format but the output must be a lossless file type (e.g. wav, flac)

+## How to execute

 **Help:**
 ```